If you are interested in serving on one of our Worship Ministries please let us know

 Mission & Purpose: To assist on the altar during Eucharist on Sunday and at other services requiring licensed chalice bearers.
 We all consider it a blessing to do the EM service as part of our own worship.

-Lectors serve at the Sunday and Wednesday services by reading the lessons, and are coordinated by David Field.
+Lectors serve at the Sunday services by reading the lessons, and are coordinated by David Field.

 Ushers assist on a rotating basis at weekly and special services throughout the year by handing out service bulletins, seating people, and helping to receive the offerings.
 Jim Blanchette coordinates this ministry.